codeOfTheFuture/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `Relational Databases` and `SQL`.

+- A relational database is a database is made up of tables with row and columns to store data in a tabular type format and data within each table can be related to data in another table by using foreign keys. sql is a query language that is used to interact with data stored in the database.
+Relational database formats and stores the data and sql interacts with it.

 1. Why do tables need a `primary key`?

+- Tables need a primary key because each entry into the table needs to have a unique identifer so that any entry can be specifically queried and it can be used to join to another table with related data with a foreign key

 1. What is the name given to a table column that references the primary key on another table.

+- Foreign key

 1. What do we need in order to have a _many to many_ relationship between two tables.

 ## Project Set Up